 It’s vital to secure a reliable and cost-effective supply chain.
 Get to know your suppliers, and their competitors, and buy smart.

 Also, investigate suppliers during your initial research, as well as continually review your supply chain to ensure great service and quality products.

 3. Be aware of seller fees

 It’s important to know the eBay fee structure.
 Even one penny can make a significant difference in the fees charged by eBay to list your products.
-This difference can add up to hundreds of pounds when you start listing a large amount of products, ultimately impacting on profit.
+This difference can add up to hundreds of pounds when you start listing a large number of products, ultimately impacting profit.

 4. Understand eBay seller limits

 eBay has certain seller limitations that are implemented across their platform, but these are stricter for new sellers.
 One reason for this is to reduce fraud on their platform.